Deadline Command Centre

 Privacy and redaction

 DCC's privacy posture is 'never leak client detail to outsiders by default'.
-Every external send goes through server-side redaction + a CASL consent check.
+Every external send goes through server-side redaction.
+Every recipient send is preceded by a per-recipient opt-out check.
 Every kill switch trips silently — an unavailable engine emits an audit event but never surfaces client detail in the failure mode.

 Third-party reminders.
 Redacted server-side to firm name + due date + a public label you supply on the recipient row.
 No task title, no notes, no source module context.
 The recipient row's 'public label' field is the ONLY string that shows up in the email body — anything you type there is what the recipient sees.